VanessaAoki/covid-tracker/README.md

 3. If your default browser do not start automatically, open it and type `http://localhost:3000` to run the application.

 ### Running tests
-To launch the test runner in the interactive watch mode, run `$ yarn test` in your console.
+To launch the test runner in the interactive watch mode, run `$ npm test` in your console.
 > To read more information about running tests, visit [create react app website](https://create-react-app.dev/docs/running-tests/);

 ### Live server